gxy5202/bun-tasks/README.md

 ```

 On Windows, Bun coverage reporting is experimental; if it fails you can temporarily drop the `--coverage` flag while the upstream feature matures.

+## Acknowledgements

+Portions of the codebase were authored with assistance from GPT-5-Codex.

 ## License